wpwing-dev/wpwing-table-of-contents-block/readme.txt

 == Description ==

-Add a Table of Contents block to your posts and pages.
+Add an SEO-friendly Table of Contents(TOC) block to your posts and pages, which scans headings through the content and creates the TOC automatically.
 The TOC is a nested list of links to all headings found in the post or page.
 To use it, simply add a block and search for "TOC".

 You can hide the headline "Table of Contents" from the blocks' sidebar and add your own by using a normal heading block.

+⚙️ Completely Customizable: You can customize and pick the heading tags which you want to appear on your Table of Contents.

+⚡ Super Lightweight: No extra resources are used and it’s highly optimized to automatically add a Table of Contents inside your post or pages.

+🧑‍💻 Dedicated Support: We’ve got an extraordinary support team ready to help you.
+Ask your questions in the support forum, we’ll get back to you immediately.

 = Features =